infinity0/msg-notes/appendix/05-hybrid.rst

 identically across all members?
 Well, firstly, we don't assume that G does this by *all members*, only by some party that is satisfactory.
-Secondly, *even if* G does authenticate the result (of a particular pF) by all members, whether it is actually accepted by each member, is outside of its control.
+Secondly, *even if* G does authenticate the result (of a particular pF) by all members, whether it is actually accepted by each member is outside of its control.
 For example, two members may be able to send two different pF proposals, that can each cause G to reach different but valid results.
-With the help of the transport, this could be arranged, causing the session to split outside of G's control.
-We could specify that G should prevent this, but the property is quite hard to define formally. [#Ngcon]_ So instead we specify this consistency check, that works regardless of the guarantees that G makes.
+The transport could arrange itself so that some members receive one proposal and some the other, causing the session to split outside of G's control.
+We could specify that G should prevent this, but this is generally not a cryptographic problem. [#Ngcon]_ Instead, we do this consistency check that works regardless of the guarantees that G makes.

 .. [#Nhash] Our definition allows an outside observer to potentially calculate
     pIds and CHs.
 This is not a problem for anything we describe, but may cause